andreyto/pgp-par/README.md

     where `OUTPUT_DIR` should match `OUTPUT_DIR` from the `prepare` step.

-    The results should be written to `OUTPUT_DIR/run`
+    After the job completes, the structured output directory described above will be created as `OUTPUT_DIR/run`

 D).
 Execution on HTC clusters or multicore workstations
 -------------------------------------------------------

-In this execution environments, there is a single script that runs the serial data preparation stage followed by the parallel processing stage.
+In this execution environments, there is a single script that first runs the serial data preparation stage, and then runs the parallel processing stage.

 There is no `*.qsub` script to edit.
 Execute:

-    `PGP_ROOT/bin/pgp_htc INPUT_DIR OUTPUT_DIR [Makeflow arguments]`
+    `PGP_ROOT/bin/pgp_htc [--local-prep] INPUT_DIR OUTPUT_DIR [Makeflow arguments]`

 where `OUTPUT_DIR` should be on a shared file system if you are running on a cluster.
-The optional Makeflow arguments will be passed to the Makeflow instance that will be running the data processing stage.
+The arguments in square brackets `[...]` are optional.
+The optional `Makeflow arguments` will be passed directly to the Makeflow.
+If the `--local-prep` flag is provided, the data preparation stage will be executed locally on the submit node.
+You might have to use that flag if your compute nodes do not have access to the file system where the `INPUT_DIR` resides (e.g. it is on some kind of archival storage only available on the login node of your cluster).

 On a single workstation without a batch system, the Makeflow arguments can be omitted.
 In that case, Makeflow will run the number of concurrent